griffithlab/civic-docs/docs/api/throttling.rst

 Reach Out To Us!
 ----------------

-If you have a use case that isn’t being addressed, think you need an increased rate limit, or have questions about efficiently using the CIViC API, please send us an email at help@civicdb.org and we’d be happy to chat!
+If you have a use case that isn’t being addressed, think you need an increased rate limit, or have questions about efficiently using the CIViC API, please `send an email to the civic-help email list <mailto:help@civicdb.org?subject=CIViC\ Help\ Request>`_ and we’d be happy to chat!
 Our goal is to keep the API freely accessible to everyone and not to limit usage as much as possible.